 In October 1916, the Ithacan migrants of Melbourne established the ITHACAN PHILANTHROPIC SOCIETY 'The Ulysses', with an inaugural membership of some 153 members.
-This was in response to pleas for aid from their loved ones in Ithaca who were suffering deprivation during the First World War.
+This was primarily to provide aid to their loved ones in Ithaca who were suffering deprivation during the First World War.

 Over the years, however, the Society has been much more than just a philanthropic institution.
 It has been a constant in the lives of the early Ithacan migrants replacing the homeland which they had left.
 ‘THE CLUB’ as it is fondly known, became a home base for the newcomers needing to connect with something familiar in a foreign land and culture.
 The result was a close-knit expatriate Ithacan fellowship which strode confidently into an alien environment and over time successfully integrated with the Australian community.